MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 ## <a name="withlimit-int-limit-"></a>withLimit(int limit)
-Gets the top *n* managed accounts that match the selection criteria.
+Gets the top *n* accounts that match the selection criteria.

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-limit|int|The number of managed accounts to return.
+limit|int|The number of accounts to return.
 The actual number may be less.

 ### Returns
 |Type|Description|